 As of this writing, below are the current yearly prices for domain registration for 1 year:

-As their name suggests, Namecheap is clearly the place to go if you’re looking for a good deal.
+As their name suggests, Namecheap is the place to go if you’re looking for a good deal.

 Add-On Features

 In addition to domain registration, both providers offer add-on services that you can bundle into your plan when you sign up.
 These services make it easy and seamless to get started with the tools you need to launch your website.
+For instance, Namecheap offers free domain privacy and a free SSL certificate with their hosting plans, ensuring enhanced security and protection for your online presence.

 GoDaddy Ad-Ons

-• Domain protection – from $9.99 per year
+- Domain protection – from $11.99 per year

-• Email hosting for your domain email – from $1.99 per month
+- Email hosting for your domain email – from $0.99 per month

-• Web hosting plans – from $5.99 per month
+- Web hosting plans – from $5.99 per month

-• Domain privacy protection – Free
+- Domain privacy protection – Free

-• Website builder and hosting packages – from $6.99 per month
+- Website builder and hosting packages – from $6.99 per month

 Namecheap Ad-Ons

-• Domain SSL (security) Certificate – from $4.98 per year
+- Domain SSL (security) Certificate – from $5.99 per year

-• Web hosting plans – from $1.43 per month
+- Web hosting plans + Sitebuilder – from $4.48 per month

-• Email hosting for your domain email – Free
+- Email hosting for your domain email – Free

-• Domain privacy protection – Free
+- Domain privacy protection – Free

 As mentioned above, GoDaddy offers many more useful supplemental services for website owners.
 However, Namecheap offers many of the core services you need for launching your new website, and at a much lower price.